 When it comes to moisture, the IP Rating (or Ingress Protection Rating) is the most important factor to consider.
-This classifies and rates the degrees of protection against the intrusion of solid objects, dust, accidental contact, and water in mechanical casings and electrical enclosures.
+It classifies and rates the degrees of protection against the intrusion of solid objects, dust, accidental contact, and water.
 The higher each of the numbers in an AED’s IP rating, the more protected it is.

-AEDs with higher IP ratings are recommended for professional rescuers and devices that will be housed outside or near water.
-The highest-rated AEDs are the HeartSine Samaritan PAD 350P, 360P, and 450P, with an IP rating of 56.
+Professional rescuers and those housing devices outside or near water should use AEDs with higher IP ratings.
+The highest-rated are the HeartSine Samaritan PAD 350P, 360P, and 450P, with an IP rating of 56.
 This means that they can withstand a direct jet of water dispensed from a 12.5mm nozzle with no harmful effects.
-As such, the HeartSine line of AEDs is suited for any environment with extreme moisture, from marinas and boats to pools or any outdoor workplace situated near lakes, ponds, swamps, springs, and more.

 The best AEDs for indoor use are the Philips OnSite and ZOLL AED Plus.

-The ZOLL AED Plus is also a top choice for indoor spaces since it’s the AED with the lowest cost of ownership and least amount of maintenance.
-At AED.US, you can purchase AED Plus pads and AED Plus batteries for a total of $220.40, both of which last five years, making the total cost of ownership only $44.08 per year.
-The ZOLL AED Plus also features Real CPR Help®, real-time CPR feedback on the rate and depth of chest compressions, as well as audio prompts and visual icons, making it another great option for users with minimal experience.
+The ZOLL AED Plus is another preferred option for indoor spaces because of its low cost of ownership and minimal maintenance.
+Our site sells the pads and batteries for under $300 and they have a shelf life of five years.
+Additionally, the ZOLL AED Plus offers Real CPR Help®, providing real-time feedback on the rate and depth of chest compressions.
+Its audio prompts and visual icons further assist users, making it a suitable option for those with limited experience.